 - As the exercise is being designed, planned, and delivered by an EU contracted consortium there will be a significant reduction in planning time and resources that will need to be committed for the team involved. - The EU MODEX aims to provide a realistic deployment exercise that takes place outside of a USAR teams normal geographical location.
-It therefore adds a high degree of realism to the exercise and presents an enhanced opportunity to fully display its mobilisation and deployment capabilities right through and including all stages of a real mission deployment and demobilisation, and thus aligns with the purpose of the IER process, which is to execute a non-staged exercise that, in all aspects, reflects reality. - There are a range of other teams/modules that may also participate in the EU MODEX, providing further opportunities for multi stakeholder participation, cooperation, and interaction.
-These can include UNDAC expertise (OCHA staff) who will support the EXCON staff to better reflect of OCHA's role, the Joint UNEP/OCHA Environment Unit (JEU) and others. - EU MODEX provides an exercise platform utilising a Main Event List (MEL) and Main Inject List (MIL) incorporated into a timeline that fully supports the IER check list.
+It therefore adds a high degree of realism to the exercise and presents an enhanced opportunity to fully display its mobilisation and deployment capabilities right through and including all stages of a real mission deployment and demobilisation, and thus aligns with the purpose of the IER process, which is to execute a non-staged exercise that, in all aspects, reflects reality. - There are a range of other teams/modules/personnel that may also participate in the EU MODEX, providing further opportunities for multi stakeholder participation, cooperation, and interaction.
+These can include UNDAC expertise (OCHA staff and/or experienced UNDAC members) who can also support the EXCON staff, and the Joint UNEP/OCHA Environment Unit (JEU). - EU MODEX provides an exercise platform utilising a Main Event List (MEL) and Main Inject List (MIL) incorporated into a timeline that fully supports the IER check list.
 There is also a high degree of in-built flexibility within the EXCON and with the venue manager of the consortium that will allow the USAR team every possible opportunity to complete all elements of the IER checklist within a 42-hour window.1 - Undertaking the IER within EU MODEX will also significantly reduce costs for the team and therefore provides a more productive, efficient and value for money alternative.
-The European Commission covers some of the participation costs to a maximum predefined amount for each module/team taking part in an EU MODEX, which is contractually agreed between the European Commission and the contracted consortium. - Having additional teams and international actors participating as part of the EU MODEX exercise which has an IER ongoing creates a much more realistic atmosphere for the team being classified and for the IER classifiers to better observe the team's capability in terms of the key functions of interoperability and coordination.
+The European Commission covers some of the participation costs to a maximum predefined amount for each module/team taking part in an EU MODEX, which is contractually agreed between the European Commission and the contracted consortium.